pranavphoenix/pranavphoenix.github.io/_pages/about.md

           <img src="https://pranavphoenix.github.io/images/IITK.png" />
         </div>
         <div class="desc">
-          <strong>M.Tech in Robotics</strong> at the <a href="https://www.iitk.ac.in/" style="text-decoration: none; color: #2563eb;">Department of Mechanical Engineering</a>, Indian Institute of Technology Kanpur, where I was part of the <a href="http://www.iitk.ac.in/robotics/" style="text-decoration: none; color: #2563eb;">Center for Mechatronics</a>.
+          <strong>M.Tech in Robotics</strong> at the <a href="https://www.iitk.ac.in/" style="text-decoration: none; color: #2563eb;">Department of Mechanical Engineering, Indian Institute of Technology Kanpur,</a>, where I was part of the <a href="http://www.iitk.ac.in/robotics/" style="text-decoration: none; color: #2563eb;">Center for Mechatronics</a>.
 Under the guidance of <a href="https://home.iitk.ac.in/~adutta/" style="text-decoration: none; color: #2563eb;">Prof. Ashish Dutta</a>, I designed and prototyped a lower-extremity exoskeleton for rehabilitation applications.
         </div>
       </div>
       <div class="entry row">